Skip to content

 #Desk Setup: UGREEN Nexode Pro 100W

 For a permanent office or home desk, five ports beat three.
-The UGREEN Nexode Pro 100W is the cheapest five-port GaN brick we’d actually recommend, and it handles an iPhone 16 alongside a laptop and two more devices.
+The UGREEN Nexode Pro 100W is a practical low-cost five-port GaN brick, and it handles an iPhone 16 alongside a laptop and two more devices.

 Best Value